Home » Public Works » Projects and Programs » Alamitos Neighborhood Library Improvements

 • Preserve and beautify historical features of the building

-• Restore windows to extend their lifespan and protect against rain
+• Restored windows to extend their lifespan and protect against rain

-• Repair and restore solid wood doors to ensure safety and preserve the character of the building
+• Repaired and restored solid wood doors to ensure safety and preserve the character of the building

 Project Funding

-This project is currently supported by Measure A funds.
+This project was supported by Measure A funds.
 Measure A is a Long Beach ballot initiative approved by voters in 2016 as a 10-year sales tax to fund public infrastructure and public safety services and was extended indefinitely by voters in 2020.
 For more information, visit longbeach.gov/measurea.